razvanred/UniUD/Cavasin/interactive 3d graphics/algebra.md

 ## Adjugate (adjoint) matrix

-We can compute the cofactors of a square matrix $A$ using Cramer's rule:
+We can compute the cofactors of a square matrix $A$ using Cramer’s rule:

 $$
 C=